dock108/positive-ev/sports-tix/POC.md

 ### **Phase 5: Testing and Iteration**
 1. Backtest the model using historical data to measure profitability.
+2. Focus on filtering results for opportunities that offer 15-20% profit after fees.
-2. Fine-tune the model based on real-world performance.
+3. Fine-tune the model based on real-world performance.
-3. Incorporate feedback loops for continuous learning.
+4. Incorporate feedback loops for continuous learning.

 ---

 ## Potential Challenges
+1. **High Buy and Sell Fees**: Difficulty finding opportunities with a 15-20% profit margin to counteract current fees.
-1. Limited availability of historical ticket pricing data.
+2. Limited availability of historical ticket pricing data.
-2. Dynamic market changes (e.g., unexpected demand spikes).
+3. Dynamic market changes (e.g., unexpected demand spikes).
-3. API rate limits or legal restrictions on data usage.
+4. API rate limits or legal restrictions on data usage.

 ---